risk-first/website/practices/Estimates.md

 Let's try and pull this apart:

  - How do we measure this "productivity"?
 In Risk-First terms, this is about taking action to _transform_ our current position on the [Risk Landscape](Glossary#risk-landscape) to a position of more favourable risk.
-A "10X Developer" then must be able to take actions that have much higher [Pay-Off](Glossary#pay-off) than a "1X Developer".
+A "10X Developer" then must be able to take actions that have much higher [Payoff](Glossary#payoff) than a "1X Developer".
 That is, mitigating more [existing risk](Glossary#risk), and generating less [Attendant Risk](Glossary#attendant-risk).
  - It stands to reason then, that someone [taking action](Glossary#taking-action) _faster_ will leaving us with less [Schedule Risk](Scarcity-Risk#schedule-risk).
  - However, if they are _more expensive_, they may leave us with greater [Funding Risk](Scarcity-Risk#funding-risk) afterwards.
  - But, [Schedule Risk](Scarcity-Risk#schedule-risk) isn't the only risk being transformed:   the result might be bugs, expensive new dependencies or spaghetti-code complexity.
  - The "10X" developer _must_ also leave behind less of these kind of risks too.
  - That means that the "10X Developer" isn't merely faster, but _taking different actions_.
-They are able to use their talent and experience to see actions with greater pay-off than the 1X Developer.
+They are able to use their talent and experience to see actions with greater Payoff than the 1X Developer.

 ![1X Task vs 10X Task](images/generated/practices/estimates/1x-10x.png)

 Does the "10X Developer" even exist?
 Crucially, it would seem that such a thing would be predicated on the existence of the "1X Developer", who gets "1X" worth of work done each day.
 It's not clear that there is any such thing as an average developer who is mitigating risk at an average rate.

 Even good developers have bad days, weeks or projects.
 [Taking Action](Glossary#taking-action) is like placing a bet.
-Sometimes you lose and the [Pay-Off](Glossary#pay-off) doesn't appear:
+Sometimes you lose and the [Payoff](Glossary#payoff) doesn't appear:

  - The Open-Source software you're trying to apply to a problem doesn't solve it in the way you need.
  - A crucial use-case of the problem turns out to change the shape of the solution entirely, leading to lots of rework.